Archives Directory for the History of Collecting in America

 bibliographyPhoto of Gimpel w/tennis racket: Archives of American Art Journal, v.
 12, no. 4, p.
 26.

-acquisition informationMaterial on reel 270 donated 1971 by Lawrence S. Jeppson, who received it from Jean Gimpel as research material for his book on art dealers.
-Material on reel 918 donated by Jean Gimpel, Rene's son, 1972.
-Material on reels 415-419 microfilmed in London through Jean Gimpel, 1972.
+acquisition informationA portion of the collection was donated to the Archives of American Art by Lawrence S. Jeppson in 1971, who received it from Jean Gimpel as research for his book on art dealers.
+Another gift was donated by Jean Gimpel, René Gimpel's son, in 1972.
+Loaned material on reels 415-419 was microfilmed in London through Jean Gimpel in 1972.

 ....................................................................